 FamilyWize offers a prescription savings card that can help everyone, both insured and uninsured, save an average of 42% on prescription medications.
 The card is free for all, has no eligibility requirements and is accepted at pharmacies nationwide, including all chains.

 This website provides prices and discounts for thousands of prescription drugs at more than 60,000 local and mail order pharmacies in the United States.
 Look up your medications to find the cheapest price for your geographic location.
 You may be able to get coupons for further savings.
 Also available in a smartphone app.

 This foundation provides financial assistance to eligible individuals to cover co-insurance, co-payments and healthcare premiums and deductible, for certain medications and therapies.
 Visit the website to view the list of specific conditions covered.
 You can apply on-line or by phone (Monday – Friday, 9 am – 5 pm Eastern time).

 Use this website, or their app, to save money on prescriptions.
 Rx Saver searches pharmacy discount sources to find prescription discount cards, coupons and Rx assistance programs that can save you money.
 Rx Saver can help you find discount prescriptions with insurance or without.

 This non-profit organization provides links to resources for help on covering the costs of prescription medications and other health related costs.
-For medication help, search by name of drug, pharmaceutical company name.
-There are also links to disease based assistance, where you can find information on financial help with medications, co-pays, office visits, medical supplies, transportation and other expenses.
+You can search their database by name of drug or pharmaceutical company name.
+There are also links for other types of financial assistance for patients.

 Patient Access Network (PAN) Foundation